-Regulation (EU) 2019/625 defines composite products as foodstuffs intended for human consumption that contain processed products of animal origin and ingredients of plant origin.
+Commission Delegated Regulation (EU) 2022/2292 establishes specific entry conditions for composite products.
+These are defined as foodstuffs intended for human consumption that contain processed products of animal origin and ingredients of plant origin.
 While the United States is eligible to ship hormone-free meat, dairy products, egg products, and fishery products separately, it is often not possible to ship the composite products that combine these eligible ingredients.

-Exporters should be aware that in parallel with the aforementioned changes to the composite product certificate that was triggered by an update of the EU's Animal Health Law, the EU also made changes to the categories of composite products that require U.S. Government-issued health certificates.
-The current system, which went into effect on April 21, 2021, is no longer based on the percentage of ingredients of animal product in the final.
-It establishes three categories of composite products; (1) non-shelf stable composite products, (2) shelf stable composite products that contain meat products, and (3) shelf stable composite products that do not contain meat products.
-All processed products of animal origin must be sourced from EU-approved establishments.
-The EU continues to require composite product certificates for all non-shelf stable products and for shelf stable composite products with a meat ingredient.
+Three categories of composite products are distinguished: (1) non-shelf stable composite products, (2) shelf stable composite products that contain meat products and (3) shelf stable composite products that do not contain meat products.
+All processed products of animal origin have to be sourced from EU-approved establishments.
+The EU requires composite product certificates for all non-shelf stable products and for shelf stable composite products with a meat ingredient.